greenorca/m294-wissquiz-api/README.md

     }
     ```

+3. GET http://localhost:8080/category/ # fetch available categories
+4. POST http://localhost:8080/category?name=Databases # adds another category

+## Usage

-Start the stack with docker compose up.
-Required docker images are available in public.
+1. Start the stack with docker compose up.
+Required docker images are available in public space.
+2. for demonstration purpose, the database is writable and the API is not password protected